tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 * Email: e-mail of the client who receives the coupon.
 * Payer name: name of the client.
 * Payment description: description of the payment.
-* Amount: this field is available when you define the amount payed by your client and takes the defined value.
+* Amount: this field is available when you define the amount paid by your client and takes the defined value.
 * Expiration date: this field is available when you define an expiration date of the coupon.
 * Payment reference: this field is available when you define that you want to set your own payment reference for the coupon.